opentensor/developer-docs/docs/subnets/commit-reveal.md

 This page describes the **commit reveal** feature: a configurable waiting period that elapses between a) when consensus weights set by subnet validators are first committed, and b) when they are revealed publicly and included in Yuma Consensus.

-This feature was designed address the issue of *weight copying* by validators.
+This feature was designed to address the issue of *weight copying* by validators.

 ## Weight copying